St James's Church, Clerkenwell: New Church of St James: 1792–present

 By 1788 the old church, which was a medley of seventeenth and eighteenth century sections in various styles grafted onto the remains of the mediaeval nunnery church, presented an appearance of picturesque and dilapidated muddle.
-In that year an act of parliament was passed for the rebuilding of the church, the money to be provided by the sale of annuities.
+In that year an act of Parliament (28 Geo.
+3. c.
+10) was passed for the rebuilding of the church, the money to be provided by the sale of annuities.
 The architect was a local man, James Carr, and he produced a building which is pre-eminently a preaching-house but with carefully planned and harmonious detail clearly influenced by Wren and Gibbs.
 The new church was dedicated by Bishop Beilby Porteus in 1792.
 The upper galleries were added in 1822 for the children of the Sunday-School, founded in 1807 and still flourishing; the back parts of the upper galleries were for the use of the poor.
-The tower and spire were restored in 1849 by W. P. Griffith, and Sir Arthur Blomfield restored the church and rearranged the ground floor in 1882; both works were done very well.
+The tower and spire were restored in 1849 by William Pettit Griffith, and Sir Arthur Blomfield restored the church and rearranged the ground floor in 1882; both works were done very well.
 Inside, a noteworthy feature is the curved acoustic wall at the west end.
 The wall at the east end originally had painted panels in the Venetian window frame; the stained glass in the east windows is by Heaton, Butler and Bayne, 1863.

 The organ was built in 1792 by George Pike England to replace the one by Richard Bridge, which he took in part exchange.
 The new organ had three manuals, toe pedals and a Spanish mahogany case.
 This, together with much of England's pipe work, still survives.
 The rococo detail is noteworthy, especially the carved drapery over the pipes.
 The organ was rebuilt by Noel Mander of Mander Organs in 1978, returning to the original style after some drastic alterations made in 1928.
 It now has 2 manuals and pedals and 22 speaking stops.